springernature/frontend-playbook/security/secure-markup.md

 Files served via CDN's (or your own asset servers) are high-priority targets for attackers, because they enable attackers to inject [payloads](https://en.wikipedia.org/wiki/Payload_(computing)#Security) into many sites with just one breach.

-Subresource Integrity protects against corrupted resource files by instructing the browser to generate a base64-encoded cryptographic hash of the file, and comparing that hash to a hash we specify in the markup.
+Subresource Integrity protects against corrupted resource files by instructing the browser to calculate a [hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) of the downloaded file's content, then compare that hash to one we previously computed for the known-good file.
 If the hashes don't match, the browser doesn't parse the loaded file.

+We tell the browser the hash of the known-good file by embedding the hash value in the HTML&mdash;using the `integrity` atrribute on the corresponding `script` or `link` element.

-This may sound complicated but it's actually easy to do!
+This may sound complicated but it's not too hard to do!

 Example markup (from the [MDN article on Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity)):
 ```